Flu season is not over, but vaccine experts are planning for next year

 All of these troubles mean that the world really just needs a much better flu vaccine.

-“Ultimately, developing a universal influenza vaccine that provides protection against many different strains of flu from year-to-year would be ideal,” Gittlieb said.
+“Ultimately, developing a universal influenza vaccine that provides protection against many different strains of flu from year-to-year would be ideal,” Gottlieb said.

 But don’t look for it next season.